RTChou/RTChou.github.io/_pages/about.md

 About me
 ======

 I am a Computational Biology Ph.D. candidate with over 6 years of experience in machine learning, data science, and statistical data analysis.
-My research is focused on addressing a broad spectrum of biological problems, including multifunctional peptide engineering for drug delivery, malaria vaccine antigen candidate identification, and the application of interpretable machine learning in biomedical research.
+My technical skills have enabled me to solve a wide array of biological problems, including multifunctional peptide engineering for drug delivery, malaria vaccine antigen candidate identification, and applying interpretable machine learning to understand the results.

-My passion lies in developing cutting-edge AI and machine learning solutions to improve the quality of life in various fields.
-I constantly stay up-to-date with the latest technology advancements, including cloud computing and parallel processing for large-scale data analysis.
-I place a strong emphasis on model interpretability in my work, ensuring that the results of my research are transparent and understandable.
+I consistently keep myself updated with the latest technology advancements, including cloud computing and parallel processing for large-scale data analysis.
+Furthermore, I strongly emphasize model interpretability in my work, ensuring that the results of my research are transparent and understandable.
+I am committed to developing cutting-edge AI and machine learning solutions to improve the quality of human life in various fields.

 Research projects
 ======